oroddlokken/terraform-aws-ec2-wireguard/README.md

 - (Optional) A record in Route53 pointed at the elastic IP address.
 Note that this requires a Route53 hosted zone to already be present.

 ##  Generating private and public keys
-WireGuard does not have username and password, instead it relies on public-key cryptography for authentication.
+WireGuard does not have usernames or passwords, instead it relies on public-key cryptography for authentication.
 The server has a pair with a private and public key, and the clients has their own pairs of private and public keys.

+### How to generate private and public keys
+By running `wg genkey | tee wg_private.key | wg pubkey > wg_public.key` two sets of keys are written to your current folder.
+One consists of you private key and the other of your public key.

 User management on the server side consists of addings peers to `wg0.conf` like so:
 ```
 [Peer]